 Reading here some of you would be more eager to know whether partitioning affects computer performance or not.
 If influence, how?
 For specific answers, please keep reading this post.

-Actually, we can’t simply say Yes or No to answer this question, because just a part of partitioning operations (not all) influence computer performance, among which some increase performance, some make no sense to performance, and the remaining decrease.
-Then, let’s see what partitioning operations will impact our computer performance, what make no sense, what increase, and what decrease.
+Actually, you can’t simply say Yes or No to answer these questions, because just a part of partitioning operations (not all) influence computer performance, among which some increase performance, some make no sense to performance, and the remaining slow down the computer.
+Then, let’s see the details from the following part.

 What Partitioning Operations Affect Computer Performance

-Among all partitioning operations mentioned above, to create partitions, defrag partition, enlarge partition, adjust partition cluster size, and align partition could impact our computer performance.
+Among all partitioning operations mentioned above, to create partitions, defrag partition, enlarge partition, adjust partition cluster size, and align partition could impact the computer performance.
 The remaining ones have little or no influence.
-And in this post we focus on partitioning operations that will have impact on our computer performance.

-Having multiple partitions makes it possible to save data by category, for example one partition for operating system, one for frequently used data, and one for games, which is faster and more convenient for us to access, organize and manage data.
+Having multiple partitions makes it possible to save data by category, for example, one partition for the operating system, one for frequently used data, and one for games, which is faster and more convenient for us to access, organize and manage data.